riskframe/ai-rmm/framework/measure-2.10.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.10
-## Measure 2.10: Privacy risk of the AI system – as identified in the map function – is examined and documented.
+> Privacy risk of the AI system – as identified in the map function – is examined and documented. [@playbook]

 ### Measure 2.10.1.
 Identify and Assess Privacy Risks.